Membership supports our mission in the three main areas of our charitable objectives:

 - To improve the welfare of birds in a maintained environment.

 - Upholding standards of the breeds and organising regular exhibitions of quality domestic stock.

 - Representing the interests of owners and breeders, in consultation with the appropriate UK and European Government departments.

 - Presence at events and shows to educate the general public about domestic ducks and geese.

-- Supporting the preservation of domestic breeds by maintaining exhibition standards.
+- Supporting the preservation of domestic breeds and publishing the British Waterfowl Standards.